Prevention banner

 • Your body makes an antibody against the germ.
 Antibodies are the body's memory of germs.

 • If that real live germ tries to enter the body in the future, the body remembers it.
-It sends an antibody to block the germ.
+It sends an anti body to block the germ.

 • Your body is now immune to that infection.